pfreemantlm/dev-standard/Gateway/TagDownload.md

 ##Data Dictionary

-Note this is the same format as the [Telemetry SimpleReporting](./SimpleReporting.md), but only the Tranche (group) field is used.
+Note this is the same format as the [Telemetry SimpleReporting](./SimpleReporting.md), but only the Tranche, Campaign, and Brand keys are used here.

 You can obtain a data dictionary by making an authenticated request to: *endpointurl*`/Menu/Dictionary/(report)MerlinOverview/(advertiser)`*advertiserguid* and consuming the JSON output.

 The `/Menu/Dictionary/` interface actually supports all of the same Telemetry Platform parameters that are available in exporting which can be used to drastically reduce the size of the dictionary *if so desired*.

-From the root, there is a "Tranche" key.
+From the root, there are a number of keys that are fully documented in [Telemetry SimpleReporting](./SimpleReporting.md):

+###Brand, Campaign, Tranche

-It contain maps whose values are themselves maps, and can be used to look up Telemetry GUIDs.
+These keys contain maps whose values are themselves maps, and can be used to look up Telemetry GUIDs.

     {
         "Tranche": {